Maisie Lockwood: Production background

 Fallen Kingdom and Dominion were co-written by Colin Trevorrow, who also directed the latter.
 He included the concept of human cloning in an effort to explore the full effects that genetic power could have in the Jurassic Park film universe.
 He said that "we're so much closer to cloning humans than we are to cloning dinosaurs.
 It felt like far less of a leap to me than dinosaurs do. [...]
 To have a character who has such deep love and has felt such loss and the inability to go on, I think is something we all feel.
 So the idea that you might be able to bring someone back in that way is emotionally grounded in a very universal idea".

 Executive producer Steven Spielberg supported the human cloning concept and was excited about the questions it could raise in the film's sequel, while Trevorrow was nervous about whether audiences would accept such an idea.
 According to Fallen Kingdom director J. A. Bayona, the human cloning aspect was inspired by late author Michael Crichton, who wrote the novel Jurassic Park (1990) and its sequel The Lost World (1995).
 Bayona said that "telling the story of Maisie was like a way of trying to find out what Michael Crichton would think about the moment we live in right now".
 Regarding the mansion sequence in which Maisie is chased by the Indoraptor, Bayona compared the scenes to "the classic ending of a fairy tale, of a Gothic story, like finishing at the top of the castle with the princess in the tower and the dragon chasing the little girl".
-Approximately 2,500 girls interviewed for the role of Maisie, which ultimately went to Isabella Sermon, marking her film debut.
+Approximately 2,500 girls were interviewed for the role of Maisie, which ultimately went to Isabella Sermon, marking her film debut.

 Maisie's role as Charlotte's daughter had always been planned by Trevorrow, who said it was "very important to understand that Maisie wasn't made by some man who missed her".
 Trevorrow said that he and Dominion co-writer Emily Carmichael "really saw an opportunity to make this hopefully more emotionally satisfying than it could have been".
 Sermon was happy with Maisie's characterization in Dominion: "Not only is she this clone, but she's also a teenager.
 She's trying to figure out her place in the world.
 She's trying to grow up [...].
 She's not just a science experiment.
 She's a human".
 To portray Charlotte, Trevorrow wanted to digitally age Sermon's face and then add it onto a body double.
 During the casting search for doubles, Trevorrow came across actress Elva Trill, who shared similar facial features with Sermon.
 After reciting lines, Trevorrow was impressed with Trill's performance and decided to cast her as Charlotte, scrapping the digital aging idea.